Theatre & Dance Performances

 Throughout the spring semester, student choreographers then teach their dancers their new pieces while undergoing a stringent review process by an advisory committee of faculty and students.
 Students are encouraged throughout the process to step “away from the mirror,” turning their focus away from the outward appearance of their work and the common “standards” of dance, and instead onto the intrinsic values and resonances of their movement.
 The result is a beautiful exploration of what it means to be a dancer today, what it takes to bring new dance work to life, and what drives us to dance in the first place.

-Music direction by Prof. Matthew Hougland
+Directed by Matthew Hougland

-April 29 -30, May 5-7 | 7:30 p.m.
+April 28-29 - May 4-6 | 7:30 p.m.

-May 1 | 3 p.m.
+April 30 | 3 p.m.